Nickler270/BiteSpace_Delivery_App/README.md

 - **Hosting:** GitHub Pages for documentation, Elastic Beanstalk for backend

 ## Contributing
-We welcome contributions!
-Please fork the repository and submit a pull request with your improvements.
+fork the repository and submit a pull request with your improvements.